 ADDING A BIRD TO ANOTHER BIRD'S CAGE

 This must be done cautiously only when you can observe them for several hours.
 Always be sure to add an extra food and water cup, as there may be territorial intervention by the bird already in the cage.
 Have a net ready in case they start to fight.
+If possible, it's best to put birds together in a cage neither has been in before.

 NEVER use ozone cleaners or ionizers.
 These cleaners actually do harm to human lungs according to the American Lung Association.
 See the USA Today article about this.
 A good air cleaner is one with a HEPA filter.
 The best place to mount such a cleaner is up high near the ceiling.